Can You Leave Propane Tank outside in Winter

 If your propane tank freezes, make sure you have enough gas to get the appliances running.
 Check for potential leaks and keep your house warm if it’s cold outside.

 Turn off the appliance when not in use to prevent waste of energy and prolong the life of your propane tank.
-Let the propane tank freeze completely before refilling so that there is no risk of a leak later on.
+Do not use the tank if it is not vaporizing properly due to extreme cold.

 Can a propane tank sit in the snow?